Budgeting basics

 • Central support units

-units such as Student Services, Research Services, UM Libraries, Information Services and Technology (IST) and Financial Services.
-These units’ costs are allocated to academic and ancillary units based on a defined set of cost allocation variables.
+Units such as Student Services, Research Services, UM Libraries, Information Services and Technology (IST) and Financial Services.
+These units’ costs are allocated to academic and ancillary units through an overhead rate.

 • University fund

-This is created through a common fee (or tax) on select revenues.
+This is sourced via funds that are not directly attributed to any specific Faculty/Unit.
 It is used to support the university’s strategic priorities and operations.

 More about the budget model